-The basilica stands on two prismatic blocks in brick, one higher and one lower, with an octagonal plan.
-Around the drum of the central dome there is a two-storey ambulatory (corridor) with a sector reserved for women.
-Looking east, the polygonal apse is flanked by two rectangular sacristies.
-On the opposite side, the entrance portico (narthex), curiously set obliquely to the apse, has two exedras at the end to access the two towers and the upper sectors.
+Looking eastwards, the polygonal apse is flanked by two rectangular sacristies.
+On the opposite side, the entrance portico (narthex), oddly set aslant the apse, has two exedras, one on each side, which lead to the two towers and to the upper sectors.

-The exquisite interior, over and above the precious marble, is a further source of wonder and ecstasy: in fact, you can gaze at a splendid example of mural mosaic with a vertical development, which gives the basilica an imperial aura and is emblematic of the political and religious power of the time.
+The interior, above the precious marbles, is a further source of wonder – you can see a splendid example of mural mosaic that develops vertically, conferring to the basilica an imperial aura and representing the political and religious power of the time.

-In the presbytery, if the figures depicted in the mosaics recounting numerous episodes from the Old and the New Testament on the sacrifice of Christ for the salvation of Humanity appear active in a worldly setting, the figures depicted in the apse (the emperors Theodoric and Justinian and the Archbishop Massimian), stand out hieratically on a golden, almost abstract background, as though intended to deepen our sense of the transcendent and metaphysical power of the Church, but also that of the dogmatic and political force of Justinian’s religious conception.
+While the mosaic figures from the episodes of the Old and the New Testament in the presbytery appear plastic and in a worldly setting, the figures in the apse (Emperors Theodoric and Justinian and Archbishop Maximian) stand out hieratically on a golden, almost abstract, background, as to deepen our sense of the transcendent and metaphysical power of the Church as well as the dogmatic and political force of Justinian’s religious conception.

 Besides all that, do not miss the representation of a circular labyrinth entirely made of marble in the area of the presbytery, just in front of the altar.
 Finding one’s way out is meant to be an act of rebirth.